 Extradition refers to the legal process of transferring a person arrested in one state for a warrant issued by another state.
 An attorney can often assist in these cases by scheduling an emergency bond hearing to secure the individual’s release from custody, and by negotiating a resolution to the case.

 Contact the Skinner Law Firm today at (610) 436-1410 for a consultation about your extradition questions or issues.
-Attorney Michael J. Skinner represents persons in extradition proceedings to or from Pennsylvania, including the areas of West Chester in Chester County and Delaware County.
-Michael is a former prosecutor who has the criminal process experience and insight critical to fight for your freedom.
+Attorney Michael J. Skinner represents persons in extradition proceedings to or from Pennsylvania, including Chester and Delaware County.
+Michael is a former prosecutor with the criminal process experience and insight critical to fighting for your freedom.